digitalstuart/kerry-online-farmers-market/README.md

 So how about opening up the availability of these locally grown and produced products by offering them for sale online?
 It is also potentially a very useful tool for farmers and producers to be able to continue selling during this period of lockdown and social isolation.

-That is the purpose of Kerry Online Farmers Market.
+That is the purpose of Kerry Online Farmers' Market.
 Producers can list their items and products for sale; website customers can buy them.
 There is also an area of the site for users to post any recipes they wish to share which include ingredients purchased from the online market.

 The aim of the project at this point in its life cycle is to display what I have learnt about building an ecommerce site with Django and Python.
 Registered users can add objects to a database; customers can browse and select products for purchase; then there is a shopping cart and checkout functionality.